zhangjf-nlp/CuisineClassification/README.md

 # CuisineClassification
 The homework of ML-2021-BUAA.
-A project for bag-of-word classification.
+A project for bag-of-phrase classification.

 ## Step 0. setup environment
 ```